FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/container.md

 ## Box Shadow Properties

-The properties Box Shadow properties allow you to add and customize a shadow effect for your Container widget.
+The Box Shadow properties allow you to add and customize a shadow effect for your Container widget.
 Here's a brief explanation of each property: